Transaction requirements for interoperability with hardware wallets

 If a transaction contains a pool registration certificate, then it must not contain:

-• any other certificate;
+- any other certificate;

-• any withdrawal;
+- any withdrawal;

-• mint entry;
+- mint entry;

-• any output containing datum hash;
+- any output containing datum, datum hash or reference script;

-• script data hash;
+- script data hash;

-• any collateral input;
+- any collateral input;

-• any required signer.
+- any required signer;

 It is allowed to arbitrarily combine other supported certificate types.